nrempel/sleek/vscode-extension/README.md

 - **Status bar indicator** showing format status
 - **Configurable options** for indentation, casing, and spacing
 - **Format on save/paste** (optional)
+- **Automatic CLI download** - downloads Sleek CLI automatically if not found

 ## Requirements

-Install the Sleek CLI tool:
+The extension will automatically download the Sleek CLI tool when needed.

+Alternatively, you can install it manually:

 ```bash
 cargo install sleek